 At some point, you’ll need to decide whether you want a front control or top control dishwasher.
 Front control dishwashers let you easily see and select cycles, while top control dishwashers hide controls for a more streamlined look.

-You'll also need to think about your dishwasher's interior.
+You’ll also need to think about your dishwasher's interior.
 The exterior dimensions of a dishwasher rarely affect the interior capacity, but there are other ways to add increased space for dishes.
-Many dishwashers have two racks, but dishwashers with a third rack give you extra room for hard to fit items.
+Many dishwashers have two racks, but dishwashers with a 3rd Rack give you extra room for hard to fit items.